-From time to time we are involved in various claims and legal actions arising in the ordinary course of business.
-In our opinion, the ultimate disposition of these matters will not have a material effect on our financial position, results of operations or cash flows.
+We have no legal matters against the Company.
+From time to time we have been involved in various claims and legal actions arising in the ordinary course of business.
+In our opinion, the future legal matters will not have a material effect on our financial position, results of operations or cash flows.